"We cannot change anything unless we accept it."-Carl Jung

-I first encountered personality typing when I was 12 years old, when I was typed in the Myers Briggs by a family friend who was a well known without and consultant.
+I first encountered personality typing when I was 12 years old, when I was typed in the Myers Briggs by a family friend who was a well known writer and consultant.
 I became obsessed and started spending all of my spare time digging through websites and forums, trying to master the system.
 I kept up with that for years - in my mind, it was the key to understanding myself and deepening my connection with others.

 Life went on fairly conventionally.
 I decided that financial success was important to me and, after getting a degree in Economics, I moved to New York City to pursue a career in real estate.
 I continued on that path for years, not realizing how much of myself I had to repress or ignore to succeed.

-Somewhere along the way, I discovered the Enneagram, and it began to change everything for me.
+In 2012, I discovered the Enneagram, and it began to change everything for me.
 Until that point I had understood the way I thought, but not the way I felt.
 I had always thought of emotions as situational - something bad or good happens, you experience the corresponding emotion, then you move on.